14 Different Types of Frogs in Minnesota

 These types of frogs in Minnesota are typically green or brown with dark spots on their back, but they can also be black with yellow patches.

-The males call for mates by making a high-pitched whistle sound, which is how they get their name.
+The males call for mates by making a high-pitched whistle sound, which is how they get their name

-In these types of frogs in Minnesota, their females lay their eggs near water and will use their vocal sacs to keep them moist.
+In these types of frogs in Minnesota, their females lay their eggs near water and use their vocal sacs to keep them moist.

 14. Wood Frog